rosetta-code/rosetta-doc/docs/source/contribute.md

 ## License

-Rosetta defines its relationships with its users under the LICENSENAME license.
+Rosetta defines its relationships with its users through license files in each repository.
+We describe our licenses and how they relate to the Rosetta project's belief in [the page on our core principles](project:./principles.md).

-For more information about the license and how we see it as a part of Rosetta's core principles, please [take a look at this page](project:./principles.md).